 2. Organize your financial house.

 Sometimes people go into debt because their finances are simply disorganized.
 If this sounds like you, make sure you know how to make a budget and actually do it!
 This is a critical step to make sure you are spending less than you make.
+And by the way, if you don’t know what budget categories to start with, try my Budget Category Brainstormer – a printable worksheet with over 80 categories and plenty of spaces for you to brainstorm your own!

 Another area you might struggle with is paying your bills on time.
 Oftentimes, there are just too many due dates to keep track of and passwords to online accounts to remember.
 You might want to give Manilla a try, it’s a free online account and bill organizer.
 There’s even an app for your iPhone that can send you notifications of upcoming bills!